Blogify-ai/blogify-wordpress-plugin/README.txt

 ### Is technical support available?

 Yes, technical support is available for all Blogify.ai users round the clock.
-You can reach out to our support team via the Blogify.ai website for assistance with the plugin or any other related issues.
-You can also contact via the support forum on WordPress for this plugin.
+Available channels:

+* This plugins WordPress Support Forum
+* Messaging customer support on [Blogify.ai](https://blogify.ai) via the chatbox
+* Email: info@blogify[dot]ai

+== Troubleshooting ==

+### I am facing errors or issues with the plugin.

+Deactivate the plugin then reactivate and connect again to your Blogify account and then try again.
+If the issue still persists you can con contact us and we'll help you resolve the problem.

 == Changelog ==

 = 1.0.0 =

-* Initial release
+* Added a REST API for publishing blogs from Blogify.ai.
+* Added the plugin's Dashboard Page
+* Added the plugin's Subscription Page
+* Added the plugin's All Blogs Page (with pagination support)